aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 ~~~

 There is no way to intuitively reason about how these names should be combined
-because they are almost arbitrary named.
-Some are of implicit size that we assume
+from the top of your head because they are arbitrarily named.
+Some are of
-(`float`), some are explicit sized (`i64`), some omit the primitive type  (`Vector3`),
+implicit size that we assume (`float`), some are explicit size (`i64`), some
-some specify the primitive type and the size (`Vector3i64`).
+omit the primitive type  (`Vector3`), some specify the primitive type and the

-Such a naming style is all over the place and impossible to predict, impossible
+size (`Vector3i64`).

-to think intuitively about.
-The following solution will fix these
+Such a naming style is all over the place and impossible to think intuitively
-incongruities once and for all.
+about.
+The following solution will fix these incongruities once and for all.

 # The Solution